Sri Lanka surf

 Dalwella is a semi-famous beach – but not as busy as neighboring Unawatuna – that has a rope swing for the Instagrammers and turtle lagoons for snorkeling.

-It’s very pretty, offers shoreline hotels, and just one solitary reef break that’s an okay-ish right.
+It’s very pretty, offers shoreline hotels, and just one solitary reef break that’s an okay-ish right for intermediates.

 Unawatuna